timothy22000/timothy22000.github.io/_posts/2016-08-22-gsoc-work-report.md

 <ol>
 <li>Extend to be able to take in other common web server log formats.</li>
 <li>Extend to take in other features that exist in common web server log formats through any feature extraction or transformation necessary.</li>
-<li>Visualizing the why - ex: which settings to use for different algorithms (learning rate, etc), which ML algorithms to use.</li>
+<li>Visualizing the why.
+Ex: which settings to use for different algorithms (learning rate, etc), which ML algorithms to use.</li>
 <li>Integration with AppSensor.</li>
 <li>Deploying application in full cluster mode.</li>
 <li>Improve rule generation step.</li>